Below is an example starter template for the typical Left AIC/Right BC patterned individual.

 - Make sure your left shoulder is directly underneath your right shoulder.

-I highly recommend you watch both videos as this exercise is very difficult to do correctly.
+I highly recommend you watch all the videos as this exercise is very difficult to do correctly.

 Once you do this correctly, you can add to it by lifting your left knee towards your right knee (they don’t touch, however).
 You should feel the left inner thigh engage.
 Caution: this is much, much more difficult, so go slowly.
 This trains your left leg to adduct and internally rotate while your right leg abducts and externally rotates.
 If you lose the feeling of your left abs while doing this, you’ll lose the respiratory mechanism of the the left diaphragm and thus you’ll go back into the pattern.

 The information provided on PRItrainer.com is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Never disregard professional medical advice, or delay in seeking it, because of something you have read on this website.
 Never rely on information on this website in place of seeking professional medical advice.